 This time, I got cat hair and a little bit of Christmas.
 It was quite exciting and fulfilling.

 I pulled that out too and figured I was done, but decided to give her one extra suck.
 And this happened …

-Also in that pile were some twist ties, pine needles, little bits of bark, unmentionable gross stuff and a sequin.
+Also in that pile were some twist ties, pine needles, little bits of bark, unidentifiable gross stuff and a sequin.

 With about 5 minutes of work (including dragging the car vacuum out of the shed) I got the vacuum fixed, free of charge and immediately.
-Had I called someone my best guess is it would have cost between $50 and $100 to have someone come out and diagnose the problem and fix it.
-This way, I got the thrill of seeing the actual blockage and I didn’t have to listen to some guy pretend like this was a way bigger job than it was.
+Had I called someone my best guess is it would have cost between $100 and $150 to have someone come out and diagnose the problem and fix it.
+This way, I got the thrill of seeing the actual blockage and I didn’t have to listen to some repairman pretend like this was a way bigger job than it was.

-The absolute BEST part of all of this is I now have enough cat hair to knit those little mice some suits, plus the sequin is perfect for their Liberace tribute.
+The absolute BEST part of all of this was I had enough cat hair to knit those little mice some suits, plus the sequin was perfect for their Liberace tribute.

 All in all.
-My day sucked.
-And I couldn’t be happier about it.
+The day I unclogged my central vacuum sucked.
+And I couldn’t have been happier about it.